 "Now I shall revive the memory of a monstrous Hog that was found afterward, Anno 1537, in the same German Ocean, and it was a Monster in every part of it.
 For it had a Hog's head, and a quarter of a Circle, like the Moon, in the hinder part of its head, four feet like a Dragon's, two eyes on both sides of his Loyns, and a third in his belly inkling toward his Navel; behind he had a Forked-Tail, like to other Fish commonly."

 Olaus' sea pig is most probably a walrus.

 Olaus describes the Rockas as a friend of the swimming man, not a foe.
 The Rockas is said to protect men from being devoured by sea monsters.
-In his illustration, Olaus has drawn the Rockas picking off the fish trying to munch on the swimmer.
+In his illustration, Olaus drew the Rockas picking off the fish and munching on the swimmer.